garden-io/garden/docs/reference/commands.md

 **Create a new Garden project.**

 Creates a new Garden project configuration.
-The generated config includes some default values, as well as the schema of the config in the form of commentented-out fields.
+The generated config includes some default values, as well as the schema of the config in the form of commented-out fields.
 Also creates a default (blank) .gardenignore file in the same path.

 Examples: